krishpranav/allinonebrute/README.md

 # allinonebrute
 A simple python tool for bruteforcing different social media accounts

+# Steps To Run This Tool On Linux:

-# Steps To Run This Tool On Linux
+# Steps To Run This Tool On Mac: